Understanding Forex Market Sentiment

-Forex market sentiment, when used with effective technical and fundamental tools, can help improve your trades.
+When used with effective technical and fundamental tools, Forex market sentiment can help improve your trades.
 But first, you need to understand the meaning of market sentiments.

 To help you understand what market sentiments are in forex, let’s do a little exercise.

 What you thought about the pair, whether bullish or bearish, is your sentiment for that currency pair.
-The only way your sentiment differs from the one we’re talking about is that the market sentiment here is the cumulative sentiments of millions of other traders and investors like you.
+Your sentiment differs from the one we’re talking about because the market sentiment here is the cumulative sentiments of millions of other traders and investors like you.

 Market Sentiment Definition